 1. Agenda Bill – FY27 Financial Policies & Budget Calendar

 Each year, WCCCA presents the financial policies for the upcoming budget year and a calendar, reflecting key dates in the budget process.
 The CEO Board reviews the policies and calendar, as necessary, and recommends to the Board of Commissioners for approval in December.
+The information presented is consistent with past years timelines.

 A calendar invite for the Stakeholders meeting will be sent out December 18th.

 Coleman asked if there will be time to talk about the budget approach?
-He mentioned adding staffing needs to the budget, on a as needed basis.
+He mentioned adding staffing needs to the budget, on an as needed basis.
 Has this been considered?
 Stout stated that WCCCA currently budgets for full staffing.
-We could under budget, to express a savings, however, if we do staff up, that would drive a fairly large increase to members.
+We could under budget, to express a savings, however, if we do staff up, that would drive a fairly large increase to members when positions are filled.

-Weiss mentioned how the agencies struggle with increases.
+Weiss mentioned how agencies struggle with increases.
 It is understood that the increases are tied to FTE.
 (80% of the budget).
-The agencies want to see where the money goes back into the system to off-set.
-Is there a way to present to the users, that is more transparent?
+The agencies want to see where the savings from vacant positions goes back into the system to off-set.
+Is there a way to present to the users so it more transparent?
 Stout will highlight this throughout the process.

 Coleman motioned for approval of the FY26 Budget Calendar as presented.
 The